South Staffordshire Railway: LNWR control

 Arriving at Wichnor Junction I was surprised to see a large number of platelayers, about, two or three engines in steam, and a saloon carriage in the siding.
 One of the engines with steam up had attached to its tender the V crossing of the junction over which we had to pass to get to Burton...
 Mr Needham [the superintendent of the Midland], who had bivouacked all night in the saloon, refused to allow the LNW train to pass.
 On asking Mr Needham for what purpose the force of Midland men was requisitioned, he told me that it was reported that the London and North Western were coming down with a body of 300 men and three engines intending to force their way into Burton, and that it had been determined to resist.
 Instructions came to me by telegraph: once more at the appointed time in the afternoon, a passage must be claimed.
 Some wiser counsels had prevailed at Derby, for when the time came, the opposing force had disappeared, and we made a triumphal journey towards Burton.

 Cannock lines

 Reaching Cannock

 In the South Staffordshire Railway Act 1847 there were powers to build from Walsall to Cannock, which was becoming an important centre of extractive industry.
-The SSR did not progress this work at the time, but got an extension of time in 1854.
+The SSR did not progress this work at the time, but got an extension of time in the South Staffordshire Railway Act 1854 (17 & 18 Vict. c. liii).
 In addition a three mile branch line was now authorised from near Pelsall on the SSR Lichfield line, to Norton Canes.
 Although the engineering of the line was relatively simple, there was a problem over the lack of a turntable at the Cannock terminus that resulted in a delay to the opening of the line, until 31 January 1858.
 The Norton Canes branch opened on the same day.